-Blac Chyna Weight Loss Secrets Revealed After Kardashian Baby
+Blac Chyna Weight-Loss Secrets Revealed After Kardashian Baby

 Blac Chyna has already shed an incredible amount of weight since giving birth to Rob Kardashian’s daughter just four months ago.
-The reality star has revealed her weight loss secrets and showed off her rockin’ new post-baby body.
+The reality star has revealed her weight-loss secrets and showed off her rocking new post-baby body.

-Blac Chyna is a mother of two but you would never guess that the reality star gave birth in November.
-Chyna, a.k.a.
-Angela White, has not held back from sharing her weight loss journey with her fans, according to OK!
+Blac Chyna is a mother of two, but you would never guess that the reality star gave birth in November.
+Chyna (aka Angela White) has not held back from sharing her weight-loss journey with her fans, according to OK!
+Magazine

 The Rob & Chyna star shared shocking before-and-after photos of her incredible weight loss.